engineerbaz/BAZ-learns/Cloud_Architect/05_Storage_HuaweiCloud.md

   - Key specify name of object and UTF-8 string between 1 to 124 character
   - Metadata describe the object, key value pair, type user-defined and system-defined (date, Content-length, modified)
   - Data refer to content

+### AK / SK
+- AK as Access Key
+- SK is Security Key
+- AK/SK based encryption to authhenticate a request sender.
+- Error 4-3 code is returned if no acccess.

+### Appkication Scienario
+- Big Data Analytics
+- Static Website Hosting
+- Enterprise Cloud Box
+- Backup and Archive (Advised to use OBS with DES {Data Express Servcie})

+#### Accessing OBS
+- OBS Browser+ [Install and get AK/SK from account], 100 accounts can be saved, with no history
+- OBS console
+- API & SDk
+- obsutil
+- obsfs

+**Server Side Encryption** OBS encrypt object before saving on server

+**Cross Region Replication** provides diasaster recovery across regions, with replication rules configured, OBS automatically and asynchronously replicates data from a source bucket to a destination bucket in other region.

+**Lifecycle Management** users can configure rules to periodically delete objects or tansition object storage classes

+### Permission Management of OBS
+- IAM Permission
+  - Apply to cloud Resources
+  - Define action that are allowe or denied.
+  - Access control - IAM Permission
+    - Tenant Administrator - Allows users to perform any opertions on OBS Resources
+    - Tenant Guest Allows user to query OBS usuage
+    - OBD Bucket Viewer - allows user to obtains the bucket list, meta data and location information
+- Bucket policies Object Policyes
+  - Apply to a bucket and object in it
+  - Apply to object in a bucket.